well-typed/memory-usage-zurihac-2021/README.md

 <dl>
   <dt>Profile by closure type (<code>-hT</code>)</dt>
-  <dd>Each bucket corresponds to a different <a href="https://hackage.haskell.org/package/ghc-heap-9.0.1/docs/GHC-Exts-Heap-ClosureTypes.html"> closure type </a>.
+  <dd>Each bucket corresponds to a different <a href="https://hackage.haskell.org/package/ghc-heap-9.0.1/docs/GHC-Exts-Heap-ClosureTypes.html"> closure type</a>.
 This provides a high-level view of whether the memory is used by constructors, functions, thunks, stack frames and so on. </dd>
   <dt>Profile by info table (<code>-hi</code>)</dt>
   <dd>Each bucket correponds to a distinct info table, each thunk, function, data constructor
-      gets it's own info table so this provices very precise information.</dd>
+      gets it's own info table so this provices very precise information.
+This mode is new in 9.2.</dd>
 </dl>

-## Eventlog Basics

-The eventlog is a file produced by the RTS which logs specific events as they happen in the RTS.

-In order to use the eventlog:

-1. Compile your application with `-eventlog`
-2. Run your application with `+RTS -l`.

-The result will be a file called \<executable\>.eventlog which contains information about RTS events, such as, how much memory was used, when GC happened, information about threads and crucially for us, information about heap profiling samples.

 #### Aside: What is the profiling way?